Hopding/pdf-lib-docs/docs/api/classes/pdfdocument.md

 **Returns:** *`Promise<PDFDocument>`*

-The document loaded from the input.
+Resolves with a document loaded from the input.